zyla/notes/BloomStore.md

 ## BloomBit

-A data structure mapping from arbitrary keys to bits.
+A data structure that "stores" one bit per key.
 Has a nonzero bit flip rate, which I'm too lazy to calculate now.

 Is a bit vector.